2407915029-ux/jsutcca-website/README.md

 # JLG Meow Team

+JLG Meow Team is a non-profit website I built for a student-led campus stray cat rescue group.
+The project is created for helping stray cats on campus, sharing rescue updates, and making it easier for students to learn about adoption, donation, and volunteer-related information.

-JLG Meow Team is a campus stray cat rescue website with both a public visitor interface and an admin dashboard.
-The website is used to display campus cat profiles, rescue diaries, donation information, and charity merchandise, while allowing admins to manage the content from the backend.
+The website includes both a public visitor interface and an admin dashboard.
+Visitors can browse cat profiles and rescue updates, while admins can manage the content from the backend.

-## Website Overview
+## Frontend Overview

-The public-facing side includes a homepage, cat list, cat detail pages, rescue diary pages, donation page, and charity merchandise page.

-- The homepage introduces the project and displays featured cats for adoption and recent diary posts.
+The public-facing side is kept simple and focused:

+- Home page for introducing the rescue group and recent updates.
-- The cat list supports filtering by status, including available, adopted, and in memory.
+- Cat pages for browsing campus cats by status, such as available, adopted, or in memory.
-- The cat detail page shows basic information, personality, health status, neutering/deworming status, rescue records, medical records, and adoption notes.
+- Cat detail pages for showing each cat's basic information, health status, rescue records, and adoption notes.
-- The rescue diary records activities such as neutering, medical care, feeding, offline events, adoption follow-ups, and daily care.
+- Rescue diary pages for sharing feeding, medical care, neutering, adoption, and daily care updates.
-- Diary detail pages support images, videos, likes, and comments.
-- The donation page explains how donations are used and provides support methods.
-- The merchandise page displays charity products for fundraising.
+- Donation and merchandise pages for showing non-profit support information.

 The admin dashboard supports login, data statistics, cat profile management, diary management, image uploads, and comment management.